Manchester: 1066–1800: Before industrialisation

-Industrial Revolution
+1800–1939: Industrialisation

 Manchester was one of the centres of textile manufacture during the Industrial Revolution.
 The great majority of cotton spinning took place in the towns of south Lancashire and north Cheshire, and Manchester was for a time the most productive centre of cotton processing.

-Manchester became known as the world's largest marketplace for cotton goods and was dubbed "Cottonopolis" and "Warehouse City" during the Victorian era.
-In Australia, New Zealand and South Africa, the term "manchester" is still used for household linen: sheets, pillow cases, towels, etc. The industrial revolution brought about huge change in Manchester and was key to the increase in Manchester's population.

-Manchester began expanding "at an astonishing rate" around the turn of the 19th century as people flocked to the city for work from Scotland, Wales, Ireland and other areas of England as part of a process of unplanned urbanisation brought on by the Industrial Revolution.
-It developed a wide range of industries, so that by 1835 "Manchester was without challenge the first and greatest industrial city in the world."
-Engineering firms initially made machines for the cotton trade, but diversified into general manufacture.
+This caused the rapid expansion of the town that would lead to it become as the world's first industrialised city.
+Manchester also became known as the world's largest marketplace for cotton goods, because of which it was dubbed "Cottonopolis" and "Warehouse City" during the Victorian era.
+Brought on by the Industrial Revolution, the unplanned urban expansion of Manchester reached "an astonishing rate" around the turn of the 19th century as people flocked to the city from all other parts of the British Isles looking for work.
+The city quickly developed a wide range of industries, such that urbanist Peter Hall described the city by 1835 as "without challenge the first and greatest industrial city in the world".
+Engineering firms initially made machines for the cotton trade, before subsequently diversifying into general manufacture.
 Similarly, the chemical industry started by producing bleaches and dyes, but expanded into other areas.
 Commerce was supported by financial service industries such as banking and insurance.

-Trade, and feeding the growing population, required a large transport and distribution infrastructure: the canal system was extended, and Manchester became one end of the world's first intercity passenger railway—the Liverpool and Manchester Railway.
-Competition between the various forms of transport kept costs down.
-In 1878 the GPO (the forerunner of British Telecom) provided its first telephones to a firm in Manchester.